San Francisco

 First Visit

-The first visit includes a patient’s history, a physical exam and a first treatment.
+The first visit includes a patient’s history, a physical assessment and a first treatment.
 The goal is to address the root cause of symptoms by restoring the body’s alignment and reducing inflammation via musculoskeletal, nervous and circulatory systems.

 Follow Ups